Too Far Gone (The Walking Dead): Plot

 Mitch destroys the fences with his tank, leaving the prison vulnerable, and the militia infiltrates the prison.
-Rick ambushes The Governor and the two struggle in a fist fight.
+Rick ambushes The Governor and the two engage in a vicious fight.
 With the tank blasting holes in the prison, the inhabitants begin boarding the evacuation bus.
-Maggie takes a sick Glenn aboard the bus, but quickly departs to find Beth, who left to find Judith.
-Maggie, Sasha, and Bob flee the prison after the bus drives off and Bob is shot in the shoulder.
+Maggie takes a sick Glenn aboard the bus, but quickly departs to find Beth, who in turn left to find Judith.
+Maggie, Sasha, and Bob flee the prison after the bus drives off and Bob is shot through the shoulder.
 Tara, shaken by the gunfire, runs off.
-As a large number of walkers stream through the downed fences, Tyreese is cornered by Alisha and another soldier, but both are killed by Lizzie and Mika.
+As a large number of walkers stream through the downed fences, Tyreese is cornered by Alisha and another soldier, but both are fatally shot by Lizzie and Mika.
 The children then run toward the prison, with Tyreese following them, telling them to go the other way.
-Daryl disables the tank by rolling a grenade down the gun barrel, then kills Mitch, and flees the prison with Beth.
-Though urged to fight by Alisha, Tara refuses as she realizes that what they are doing is wrong and ultimately runs off without ever firing a shot.
+Daryl disables the tank by rolling a grenade down the gun barrel, kills Mitch, and flees the prison with Beth.
+Though urged to fight by Alisha, Tara refuses as she realizes that what they are doing is wrong.

-The Governor nearly strangles Rick to death, but Michonne stabs him through the chest and leaves him lying on the ground to die.
+The Governor nearly strangles Rick to death, but Michonne arrives and stabs the Governor through the chest with her katana, mortally wounding him.
 Searching for Judith, Rick and Carl find only her empty, bloody baby carrier.
-Devastated, the pair limps off from the prison.
-Meanwhile, The Governor lies dying in the field as Lilly approaches, and she bitterly shoots him in the head.
+Devastated, the pair limp away from the prison.
+As The Governor lies dying in the field, Lilly approaches, gun drawn, and bitterly executes him.

 Carl and Rick walk away from the prison, as hundreds of walkers, among them a reanimated Clara, move into the prison.
 Rick and Carl escape as Rick says, "Don't look back, Carl.
 Just keep walking."